|Nutritional Guidelines (per serving)|

 Butter the inside of the slow cooker.

-Layer the halves (or quarters), cut sides up, in a slow cooker.
+Layer the carnival squash halves (or quarters) cut-side up in the slow cooker.
 Add about 1/3 cup of water to the bottom of the slow cooker.

 Serve as is or scoop the squash out of the skins and mash before serving.